 BUENOS AIRES Ranch Life Today, head into the heart of the pampas (grasslands) and immerse yourself in the atmosphere of rural, country life at a working [LF] Argentina estancia (ranch).
 After a traditional welcome with empanadas and local beverages, get acquainted with the lifestyle of real gauchos (cowboys) on a carriage ride through the pampas.
 Later, at lunch, enjoy an authentic feast, complete with world-renowned Argentine beef, salad, desserts, local wine, and live music and dance by the gauchos themselves.
 Top off the day with a horsemanship show by the gauchos before saying adios to the countryside and heading back to the city.
 (B,L)LOCAL FAVORITE CULTURE & TRADITION Estancias date back to the 16th Century during Spanish colonization when conquistadors where gifted land to raise and breed cattle.
 Today, these lands and traditions that go along with them have been passed down from generation to generation.
 Today, you step into the traditional, local life of a gaucho and embrace Argentinian heritage.

 BUENOS AIRES–BARILOCHE Patagonian Pleasures Fly south to Bariloche in Patagonia on the shores of fjord-like Lago Nahuel Huapi in the heart of Argentina’s Lake District.
-Arrive in the early evening, with time to enjoy a leisurely stroll through the picturesque town.
+Arrive in the early evening and join your Tour Director for a leisurely stroll through the picturesque town.
 See the city hall, the clock tower in Municipality Square, and the famous chocolate factories.
 (B,D)TOUR HIGHLIGHTCULTURAL GEMS You are in Argentina but, you feel like you are in a small town in Switzerland when in Bariloche!
 Use your time here to sample its famous chocolate, sip locally crafted beer, dine on world class cuisine, and take in the breathtaking views of this Patagonian mountain town.